usmaanalii/javascript/JavaScript30/analysis.md

 ### setInterval

-This can be used to perform a function at a given interval, 1000 is equal to 1 second.
+This can be used to perform a function at a given interval, here, 1000 is equal to 1 second.

 ``` javascript
 setInterval(setDate, 1000);